I’m talking contouring today with my new Clinique chubby stick – Curvy Contour.

 Clinique claim: This Creamy contouring stick creates the illusion of depth; makes areas appear to recede.
 Long-wearing, oil-free.
 Apply to hollows of cheeks and along the jawline.

-I have been blessed with fairy high cheek bones so its easy for me to see exactly where to apply my contour, I imagine if you have a fuller face it can be a little more tricky but generally if you suck your cheeks in you’ll see where to apply it.
+I have been blessed with fairly high cheekbones so it’s easy for me to see exactly where to apply my contour.
+Generally, if you suck your cheeks in you’ll see where to apply it.
 I find if I set it with my usual bronzer it has pretty good staying power.
 I always go over my contour with bronzer just to blend and finish the look.
 I can see this is going to last me ages as there’s plenty there and I’m not too heavy-handed with it.

-In terms of highlighting I have a few of these so I didn’t indulge in the Clinique version, although the more I look at the shopping link below, the more I’m starting to cave!
+In terms of highlighting, I have a few of these so I didn’t indulge in the Clinique version, although the more I look at the shopping link below, the more I’m starting to cave.
 I’ll keep it on my radar for the time being.